D-Gerber/DevNotes/README(Dev Log).md

 # 04-26-2024

 * Started a new course on FCC
-* Learn Basic String and Array Methods by Building a Music Player here I'll learn basic regular expressions, template literals, the addEventListener() method, and more.
+* Learn Basic String and Array Methods by Building a Music Player here I'll learn some essential string and array methods like the find(), forEach(), map(), and join().
+These methods are crucial for developing dynamic web applications.